USSF-ORBIT/ussf-portal/docs/adr/0009-platform-auth-architecture.md

 - Good, because it requires no changes to the default CMS authentication method
 - Good, because username/password is a common, straightforward authentication strategy
+- Good, because we don't have to ask the SAML Identity Provider to create a new configuration to support another service provider
 - Bad, because it would not allow users to log into the CMS with their CAC and username/password is not as secure of an authentication method
 - Bad, because it would require us to manually create accounts for any users who need one
 - Bad, because users’ identities would not be tied to their CAC credentials and could more easily be hijacked